triggerAustin/study-mate/README.md

 `pip install -r requirements.txt`

-after the installation is successful, run `cd api/v1/` and then run `flask run` to start the application.
+after the installation is successful, run `cd app` and then run `flask run` to start the application.